NUS1996/SQL_retail_analysis/README.md

-# 🧾 Sales Data Analysis — SQL Project
+# 🧾 Retail Sales Data Analysis — SQL Project

 Welcome to my Sales Data Analysis project!
 This project demonstrates how to create, clean, explore, and analyze a sales dataset using SQL.